You are aware of "

 For the purpose of this guide, we will find the working directory of the firefox process.

 First, we need to find the process ID of the the firefox.
-To do so, use "ps" command like below:
+To do so, use "

 $ pgrep firefox 5238

 The PID of firefox is 5238.
-Now, find out the working directory of the PID 5238 like below:
+Now, we can check the working directory of the PID 5238 with

 $ pwdx 5238

-Alternatively, you can combine both commands as a single command and find the current working directory of the firefox process like below:
+Alternatively, you can combine both commands as a single command and display the current working directory of the firefox process like below:

 $ pwdx $(pgrep firefox)